GoogleForCreators/web-stories-wp/packages/templates/README.md

 ## Generating images for templates

-_Note: This script requires the development environment to be running with `DISABLE_OPTIMIZED_RENDERING` so the templates are rendered as components not images._

 Run `npm run workflow:render-template-posters` to generate and save each template page as an image in the `build/template-posters/` folder.
-Then move and commit the images to the `static-site` branch.
+Then move and commit the images to the `static-site` branch under `public/static/main/images/templates/<template-name>/posters`.